MitchTalmadge/Emoji-Tools/README.md

 2. Put the jar wherever you'd like. mojis will be extracted into a new folder which is created in the same directory as the jar file, named `ExtractedEmojis`.
 3. Either double-click the jar and follow the instructions on the GUI, or start the jar from the command line using `java -jar EmojiExtractor.jar yourFileName.ttf`.
 If the ttf file does not exist, the ttf selection window will be brought up.
 If it exists, it will automatically start extraction.

-#How to Get Help/Make a Suggestion:
+#How to Get Help / Make a Suggestion:
-* Make a detailed ticket in the [issue tracker](https://github.com/MitchTalmadge/EmojiExtractor/issues)
+* Make a detailed ticket in the [issue tracker](https://github.com/MitchTalmadge/EmojiExtractor/issues).
 * If it's very important, you can email me (Mitch Talmadge).